riftdweb/rift/README.md

 ### Long-term

-- Gradually turn Rift into a "decentralized Notion", where users can share files and and collaborate in real-time on a structured graph of information...a decentralized and collaborative knowledge base...a decentralized Internet!
+- Gradually build out a "decentralized Notion", where users can share files and and collaborate in real-time on a structured graph of information...a decentralized and collaborative knowledge base...a decentralized Internet!